 Churchill Park School is a full primary school with a roll of 437 students.
 New Zealand European/Pākehā students make up 65 percent of the roll, and Māori students five percent.
 There are smaller numbers of students from many different cultural groups.
-There are also students who are British and Irish and others from European countries, Pacific Nations, and countries throughout Asia and the Middle East.
+There are also students from other European countries, Pacific islands, and countries throughout Asia and the Middle East.

 The school promotes environmental awareness, sustainability and student citizenship.
 Its five strategic growth goals are Hauora (wellbeing), Ako (learning), He Tangata (people), Whanaungatanga (engagement), and Kaitiakitanga (resources).

 The school’s vision is “to grow future focused global citizens, who are literate and numerate, and demonstrate the school’s learner qualities and enviroschool principles”.